How to Successfully Pass the PMP Exam

 I hope these insights are useful as you work toward earning your PMP credential.
 To learn more about Fahad Usmani, visit his blog.

-Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and the University Dean of Business and Management at Colorado Technical University.
+Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and a member of the Business Faculty at Colorado Technical University.
 Watch him speak about overcoming adversity or connect with him on Twitter @CTUBusiness.

 Stay in the know.
 Subscribe to CTU’s blog and receive fresh updates directly to your inbox.